 History Summary

 Total House was one of a number of multi-storey car parks constructed in the City of Melbourne in the 1950s and 1960s in response to the massive rise in car ownership during the post-war period.
 In 1955 the City of Melbourne recommended that parking stations be established on every city block.
 The site of the future Total House was purchased in 1959-61 by the City of Melbourne and tenders for a new car park were advertised in 1962.
 The new building was designed by the architectural firm of Bogle & Banfield Associates, a partnership of Alan Bogle (1902-76) and Gordon Banfield (1922-2007).
 The developer of Total House was the Savoy Car Park Company, which was controlled by Gordon Banfield, who owned or developed many car parks and entertainment venues in the city in the 1960s and 1970s.
-Bernard Joyce (1929-94) was the Project Architect and is thought to have been the designer of the building, or at least to have had a major influence on the design.
-It is probably the earliest example in Victoria of the Brutalist style, which incorporated ideas of integrity in the expression of materials, structure and function, and gave rise to dramatic building forms.
+It is one of the earliest examples in Victoria of the Brutalist style, which incorporated ideas of integrity in the expression of materials, structure and function, and gave rise to dramatic building forms.
 Brutalism dominated construction in post-war Japan, and details of these buildings were widely published and admired by western architects: in Australia Robin Boyd published a monograph on Kenzo Tange in 1962.
-In the same year Bernard Joyce visited Japan and the design of Total House shows a strong Japanese influence.
+At this time many Australian architects visited Japan.
+The design of Total House shows a strong Japanese influence.
 In the basement of Total House was the luxuriously-appointed Lido nightclub, the first of its kind in Victoria.
 Most of the shop fronts and the entry to the offices were altered in the 1980s or 1990s, with glass canopies added at this time.

 Description Summary